RolandFaure/Alice-asm/README.md

 # Alice

-Alice is a genomic and metagenomic assembler designed for HiFi read (<0.1% error rate).
+Alice is a *lightweight genomic and metagenomic assembler* designed for HiFi read (<0.1% error rate).
+Alice can be an order of magnitude faste than assemblers such as hifiasm, metaMDBG, myloasm and (meta)Flye...

 It is named after the character of Lewis Caroll's _Alice in Wonderland_, and more precisely to the "drink-me potion" and "eat-me cake", which make Alice respectively shrink and grow.
 The idea of the Alice assembler is to shrink the input reads, perform assembly on shrunken data and inflate the obtained assembly back to normal size.
 The compression is a Mapping-friendly Sequence Reduction (MSR) of high order, which allows all base to be taken into account during compression.
 However, it increases error rate of the reads.
 It is thus recommended to run it on long and accurate reads.